 An example of an effective presentation icebreaker is still a good story.
 Presentations work when they make an emotional connection.
 While jokes and games are entertaining, sharing an anecdote that’s related to your topic will give your core message a relatable human dimension.

 3. “Um…” and other fillers

-Avoid word filler words by taking the time to rehearse your presentation delivery.
+Avoid filler words by rehearsing your presentation delivery.
 Teach yourself to pause when you catch yourself blurting out a filler word.
-After some time, you’ll find yourself more used to pausing than saying your usual verbal blunders.
+After some time, you’ll find yourself more used to pausing than resorting to the usual verbal blunders.